Alexlloydwhite/docker-example-java-react/Readme.md

-# Hello World App
+# Hello World
-This is a Hello World app built with Java / Micronaut, Javascript / React, Docker, and Github Actions.
+This is a Hello World app.
+The backend is Java / Micronaut and the frontend is TypeScript / React.<br/>
+It is fully tested (Jest / Spock) and containeried with Docker.
+There is a Gitbub Actions workflow to run tests and deploy to Dockerhub.

 ## Future Enhancements
 - Github Actions deploys to AWS